cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 * Creating a fluid space ship movement script that moves towards a target while avoiding obstacles in its path or way.

 * Implementing a shader script which i have used before in previous projects.
-Adds great visuals for the star fleet command ships.
+Adding  great visuals for the star fleet command ships blue transparent shield.

 Scene 1